uzaif/MyDB/readme.md

 			"username"=>"uzaif",
 			"password"=>"password"));
 ```
-### Update Data in Table
+### Update Record in Table
 #### Parameters
 1 `string`
 for Table name

 2 `array`
-for Actual Data for Update
+for Actual Record for Update

 3 `string`
-where clause of sql Update
+where clause of sql

 ```php